ndri/slackelo/README.md

 - 🧪 **Simulation Mode**: Preview rating changes without recording actual games
 - ↩️ **Undo Functionality**: Easily revert the most recent game if needed
 - 🎲 **Gambling**: Option to double the rating change of your next game (win big or lose big)
+- 📊 **Channel Statistics**: View fun statistics like highest rating, biggest comebacks, win streaks, and more

 ## Installation